rachelturner512/Programming_Portfolio/README.md

-# Rachel Turner's SQL + Python Portfolio
+# Rachel Turner's SQL + Python + R Portfolio

-## Welcome to my SQL + Python portfolio!
-This code repository contains examples of Python and SQL I've written.
+## Welcome to my portfolio!
+This code repository contains examples of Python, SQL, and R code I've written.
 Feel free to take a look and reach out via email if you have any questions: turnerrachel028@gmail.com